wkoziel/React-English-App/README.md

 # Project Name

-> Outline a brief description of your project.
+> Application for learning English that allows you to learn using one of the three methods: flashcards, quiz and writing.<br/>
+> Project was created by us as part of an engineering project.<br/>
-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->
+> Live demo [_here_](https://duckling-demo.netlify.app/). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents